calebadams/Lisniffer/README.md

 4. Navigate through and analyze the captured packets
 5. If the machine is connected to a default printer ($ lpstat -d) the main GUI "Print" button can be used to print the contents of a generated output file called packets.txt

-# To run the script
+# To start the app

 Enter the following command in the proper working directory of the source files:

+$ sudo chmod +x start.sh

-$ sudo python scapy-sniffer.py
+$ sudo ./start.sh

-# To transmit ICMP packets
+# To stop
-Open a second command window and enter the following command:
+Enter the following command in the same terminal

+$ sudo chmod +x stop.sh

-$ sudo python icmp-transmitter.py
+$ sudo ./stop.sh

 # To Install scapy (Linux):
 Run the following commands